valentynkt/BackendGarden/content/Mind Llama.md

 ---
 #### Goals

-To find a renewed sense of purpose and to embrace the changes in their life positively.
+To find a renewed sense of purpose and to embrace the changes in their life and the world positively.
 They are looking for content that encourages them to explore new avenues, learn new skills, and build a resilient mindset for the future.

 ---
 #### Content Preferences

 Enjoys long-form content that delves deep into topics of interest, including personal development, technology, and the future of work.
 They appreciate a thoughtful and well-researched approach to content creation.

+---

 ## Value Proposition